-- This branch arises near the distal border of the pronator quadratus muscle and runs along the anterior surface of the carpal bones and anastamoses with the palmar carpal branch of the ulnar artery and the anterior interosseous arteries.
+This branch arises near the distal border of the pronator quadratus muscle and runs along the anterior surface of the carpal bones.
+It anastamoses with the palmar carpal branch of the ulnar artery and the anterior interosseous arteries.
 This forms the palmar carpal arch to supply the carpal bones and their joints.

 Dorsal Carpal Branch

 The dorsal carpal branch branches off from the radial artery at the proximal part of the anatomical snuffbox and runs medially across the wrist.
 It anastamoses with the dorsal carpal branch of the ulnar artery and posterior interosseous arteries to form the dorsal carpal arch.